open-source-tabletop/scraplands/scraplands-showdown.md

 #### Action: Coasting

 When activating a car with 1 Command Point, if you fail the test to use the Command Point you may make a Move Action but only moving up to 3 inches directly forward instead of losing the Command Point.

+#### Targets

+Cars may only target enemy cars that are over an inch away but otherwise may choose any enemy car as a target.

 ### Ramming